Startup Stock Vesting Calculator

 Do the Math

-Fundable Startups will soon release a complex, advanced modeling tool to project the potential value of a stakeholder’s stock, considering the dilution of several rounds of funding.
-(This tool will be part of our Startup Roadmap: Founders and Formation class, which is included with the purchase of any of our training packages.)
-However, we also provide a simple tool to estimate the value of a worker’s vested and unvested stock grant.
-After inputting some basic information about the grant and the startup’s estimated valuation, the Excel spreadsheet embedded below calculates the stock grant’s value.
+Running some simple calculations is a step in the right direction.
+Even better would be to use the advanced modeling tool which will be in our Founders and Formation class to factor in the impact of dilution after raising multiple rounds of funding.
+For now, you can use this simple tool (an Excel spreadsheet) to estimate the value of a worker’s vested and unvested stock grant.
+After inputting some basic information about the grant and the startup’s estimated valuation, the Excel spreadsheet calculates the stock grant’s value.

 Here's what you need to enter in the orange-shaded cells: